Umina is a coastal village on the Central Coast, New South Wales, Australia.

 The vibe is great.

-The markets are held on the 3rd Sunday of the month from 9am to 2pm beside the Surf Lifesaving Club.
+The markets are held on the 3rd Sunday of the month from 9 am to 2 pm beside the Surf Lifesaving Club.

 Looking for a fun place to stay with the kids?

-You can access the southern dog friendly section from the car park on Berrima Crescent or Sydney Avenue – follow the walking track behind the beach until you reach the off-leash sign opposite the skate park.
-Dogs can run free for 500 metres.
+Access the southern dog-friendly section from Berrima Crescent or Sydney Avenue.
+If starting from Sydney Avenue, follow the walking track behind the beach until you reach the off-leash sign opposite the skate park.

 The middle section of the beach is the swimming zone with the flags, so dogs are forbidden.